tekumara/gh-doctor/README.md

-# Github Doctor
+# GitHub Doctor

-[Github CLI](https://github.com/cli/cli) extension to set up new or rotate existing github ssh keys.
+[GitHub CLI](https://github.com/cli/cli) extension to set up new or rotate existing GitHub ssh keys.

 Commands are idempotent so they can be re-run which is useful in scripts.